Written by Hannah Cox, founder of betternotstop

 You can sign up to Patreon for free.
 Then you can connect your social media accounts to see if anyone you know already uses the site.
 You can search for Creators to support and Patreon will also suggest people you may be interested in.

-Signing up is completely free – the only costs are if you then decide to contribute to a Creators page.
+Signing up is completely free – the only costs is IF you then decide to contribute to a Creators page.
+You can choose what Creators you want to support and in exchange will get exclusive content, deals and offers that aren’t available anywhere else.

 What is Patreon?